Felton Mission Statement

 Felton Institute can trace its roots back to 1889.
-It is named for Katharine “Kitty” Felton, its dedicated and maverick director known for tirelessly working to help children and families in need.
+The organization is named for Katharine “Kitty” Felton, its dedicated and maverick founding director known for tirelessly working to help children and families in need.
 Kitty Felton believed in the mandate that San Francisco citizens in crisis must have access to social services and resources in order to help them build upon their inherent strengths and develop self-sufficiency.

 128 years later, Felton Institute remains the oldest nonsectarian, nonprofit social service provider in San Francisco.

 Felton’s mission is to respond to human needs with innovative social services and treatment that combine evidence-based practices with cultural sensitivity and a deep respect for our clients.

 We place special emphasis on the needs of low-income families, children, the elderly and people living with disabilities.